fstrozzi/bioruby-pipengine/README.md

 Each step will save outputs into a separated folder, under the ```<output>```, exactly if they were run separately.
 This way, if the job fails for some reason, it will be possible to check which steps were already completed and restart from there.

 When multiple steps are run in the same job, by default PipEngine will generate the job name as the concatenation of all the steps names.
-Since this could be a problem when a lot of steps are run together in the same job, a '--name' parameter it's available to rename the job in a more convinient way.
+Since this could be a problem when a lot of steps are run together in the same job, a '--name' parameter it's available to rename the job in a more convenient way.

 :: Examples ::
 ==============